CtlAltDefeat2/java-collections/gradeable-assignment.md

 You will create an `S3BillingCalculator` that creates invoices for customers that store their data in S3.

-To make our math easy, the pricing model for this assigment is the following:
+To make our math easy, the pricing model for this assignment is the following:
 - Storage: $0.10 per GB
 - GET Requests: $0.50 cents per 1000 requests
 - PUT Requests: $0.25 cents per 1000 requests

-The constructor for the `S3BillingCalculator` takes three arguements:
+The constructor for the `S3BillingCalculator` takes three arguments:
 - float: price per GB
 - float: cost per 1000 put requests
 - float: cost per 1000 get requests